20A31A05F7/FRT-project/README.md

 # ✨ MedPlus ✨

-This is a web based application developed for health related telugu based website in india
+This is a web based application developed for health related based website in india

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://blue-sand-0c41fa000.3.azurestaticapps.net/index.html

 **Project Demo Video Link** -

 ## Azure Technologies used for our project :
 •	Static web apps

 •	Health bot

 ## Features and Functionalities :